jeffhunterninja/NinjaOne-Scripts/Set-WeeklyMaintenanceWindow/README.md

 This script **sets weekly maintenance windows** for organizations, locations, and devices in NinjaOne by importing values from a CSV.
 You define maintenance day, start time, and end time (and any other custom fields) in the CSV; the script updates the corresponding NinjaOne custom fields for each entity.

+**Important Note** that this script does not directly leverage the maintenance mode feature of NinjaOne.
+Instead, it imports the intended maintenance window into custom fields where the values can be used to logically determine script behavior.
+For instance, a pre-script could run to ensure that patching isn't conducted outside of a maintenance window.

 Under the hood it imports custom field values at **organization**, **location**, and **device** levels.
 Each row is routed by a `level` column; the `name` column identifies the target.
 All other columns are treated as custom field name = value (e.g. `maintenanceDay`, `maintenanceStart`, `maintenanceEnd`).

 ## Requirements